The Best Tacos in Boston? On Campus at Taqueria el Barrio

 The scene: This new counter-service Mexican eatery in West Campus is in the former home of UBurger.
 Fans of the burger joint will recognize the same front-of-house assembly-line kitchen and similar seating layout, but the new restaurant has been jazzed up with wane edge reclaimed wood countertops, tables featuring colorful talavera tiles, and a prominent decorative calavera (skull) on the back wall.
 With only a few small tables at the back and some standing space at the counters, the place gets packed at lunch.

 Why you should go: Let’s face it: it’s no easy feat finding a taco around Boston that’s both delicious and inexpensive.
 At many local places, you can fork over $8 just for one.
-But Taqueria el Barrio offers delicious, authentic, affordable Mexican food, and right in West Campus to boot.
+But now there’s Taqueria el Barrio, which offers tasty, affordable tacos and more, and right in West Campus to boot.
 The place is co-owned by Boston restaurant veterans Servio García, co-owner of Bergamot and Bisq, and Bisq chef Alex Saenz.
-Luis Figueroa, Taqueria el Barrio’s executive chef, oversees a small menu of tasty, no-frills tacos, quesadillas, tortas (Mexican sandwiches), and Mexican plates (your choice of protein served with beans, tortillas, and guacamole).
+Luis Figueroa, Taqueria el Barrio’s executive chef, oversees a small menu of no-frills tacos, quesadillas, tortas (Mexican sandwiches), and Mexican plates (your choice of protein served with beans, tortillas, and guacamole).
 Protein options run the gamut from asada (grilled steak) and al pastor (marinated pork) to pescado (fried fish) and a surprisingly flavorful vegan chorizo.
 There are also weekend specials: tacos de lengua (beef tongue tacos); tacos de birria, with a filling of goat stew; and bichi, a soup made from the juices of the goat stew, with onion and cilantro.